Janderion47/String-Encryption/README.md

 This code has not been designed to return any information;
 it has been designed to be used in the python interpreter or an IDE.

+Any questions can go to **u/JanDerion47**.
-Any questions can go to the issues tab or on reddit at **u/JanDerion47**
+Any issues go straight to the issues tab.